 The good sides

 Hot, sunny weather and tropical beaches- Unless you’re one of those pale people who hate the sun and get a rash when they’re exposed to the heat, then you probably appreciate a nice sandy beach with a few palm trees.
+Of course these sunny beaches with a white sand attract lots of people to take wonderful photos.
+Best cameras for travel are compact, lightweight, and provide image quality better than a smartphone.
 Bali, being an island, has a hot tropical climate- in the ‘summer’ it’s hot but not too humid and it’s generally sunny every day.
 In winter it’s really hot, sticky and humid but there’s also quite a lot of rainfall.
 There are beaches everywhere- long, flat, sandy beaches with rolling waves in Kuta and Seminyak, black sand beaches with unruly waves in Canggu, sheltered coves with cliffs and rocks in Uluwatu, Bingin and Balangan or white paradise beaches in Padangbai.

 It’s a great place to surf- If you love to surf then Bali is a dream come true.
 With some of the best waves in the world, the main dilemma for a surfer every day is, which break shall I surf?
 For a beginner it’s a great place to start without the need for a wetsuit.